List of The Young and the Restless characters introduced in the 1980s: Gina Roma

-History

 Gina is the sister of Danny Romalotti and uses the shortened last name "Roma".
 She first appeared in 1982 wanting to help her brother.
 Danny at first did not trust her but eventually warmed up to his sister and helped arrange to get her a job singing at one of the town's popular gathering spots, Jonas' Restaurant (formerly known as Pierre's during The Young and the Restless's debut on 1973).
 She eventually bought the restaurant after Jonas put it up for sale, renaming it Gina's.
 As a result, she got to know many of the town's residents who frequented the place.

 In 1987, Danny and Gina's father, Brian Romalotti turned up in town, a homeless drifter just out of prison.
 He was molded and renamed by Jill Foster Abbott as "Rex Sterling" in order to con Katherine Chancellor.
 Rex and Kay ended up falling in love, and he became a "good guy".
 Danny, Gina and Rex then became very close.

 Rex's former cellmate Clint Radison showed up in town in 1989.
 He found out that Gina was Rex's daughter, so he developed a plot to seduce her, and eventually married her.
 Clint also hired Marge Cotrooke, a diner waitress who was also a look-alike of Kay, to impersonate her.
 His plan was foiled when Kay's son Brock Reynolds and lawyer Mitchell Sherman revealed their plot.
 Clint went to prison after Marge decided to help Kay.
 Clint escaped a few months later and Kay nearly attacked him when he showed up on her doorstep, but she was stopped by Gina who declared she still had feelings for Clint.
 Realizing Kay was upset over her encounter with Clint, Brock decided to talk some sense into Gina.
 Ignoring Gina's plea to give Clint another chance, however, Brock planned to turn him in.
 While Gina was begging Clint not to turn himself in, Brock was attacked by an armed robber.
 Clint arrived on the scene, but it was too late to stop the robber from shooting Brock.
 Although Clint wanted to help Brock, Clint decided to make a run for it.
 Kay later assumed Clint was responsible for Brock's shooting.
 However, Clint managed to call for help for Brock and Brock was rushed to the hospital.
 Rex was shocked by Kay's admission that Clint saved Brock's life.
 Later, Rex arrived at Gina's, demanding that she tell him where Clint was.
 Coming out of hiding, Clint told Rex he never intended to hurt Gina.
 Gina was mortified when Clint admitted he called the police.
 Clint was returned to prison.

 After Gina's Restaurant burned down in 2003 due to arson, she decided against rebuilding it and instead worked as the manager of the Athletic Club.

+Gina left town in 2009, but returned for Katherine Chancellor’s funeral in 2013, and the Genoa City bicentennial in 2023, to commemorate the show’s 50th anniversary.